+Of the \$100.5 million invested at June 30, 2024, \$39.9 million unrestricted investments are U.S. securities held in the name of the nominee bank and insured by policies of the financial institution or guarantees of the U.S. government.
 Of the \$111.1 million invested at June 30, 2023, \$48.3 million unrestricted investments are U.S. securities held in the name of the nominee bank and insured by policies of the financial institution or guarantees of the U.S. government.
-Of the \$126.9 million invested at June 30, 2022, \$24.9 million investments - deposits with bond trustee and \$47.6 million unrestricted investments are U.S. securities held in the name of the name of the nominee bank and insured by policies of the financial institution or guarantees of the U.S. government.
-Securities held in the name of the nominee bank and insured by policies of the financial institution or guarantees of the U.S. government.